calumgrant/logical/docs/worklist.md

 - Persist:
 -- Bug in UnaryPredicate::Assert.
 We look up the unary relation, which returns something that is invalid.
 The ->Add() predicate fails and crashes.
 Is it due to invalid function pointers in vtables?

-- Table.Write to return a bool if it's newly added.
-  - Report this in the results.
+- Report number of unique tuples written in a write predicate

 - Reset counters properly for deduplications (sum/count) `class DuplicateScope`